Laura Barter is a Senior Lecturer in the Chemistry Department with a particular focus on Plant Chemical Biology.

 My group is always on the lookout for talented early career researchers at PhD, PDRA and Fellowships levels.
 If you would like to learn more about direct funding opportunities available in the group or discuss opportunities for applying for funding for PhD (e.g Imperial Colllege PhD Scholarship Scheme) and fellowship positions please contact Dr Laura Barter at firstname.lastname@example.org

-et al., 2018, Measuring bilayer surface energy and curvature in asymmetric droplet interface bilayers., J R Soc Interface, Vol:15
+et al., 2018, Measuring bilayer surface energy and curvature in asymmetric droplet interface bilayers, Journal of the Royal Society Interface, Vol:15, ISSN:1742-5689

 et al., 2017, Rheological Droplet Interface Bilayers (rheo-DIBs): Probing the Unstirred Water Layer Effect on Membrane Permeability via Spinning Disk Induced Shear Stress, Scientific Reports, Vol:7, ISSN:2045-2322